Comcast/xCOMPASS/questionnaire/xCOMPASS.md

 | **Voice and Video**: Does the application collect voice or video data? <br /> *Answer "Yes" if the app collects voice/video data.
 Generally, voice data cannot be used for advertisement purposes, even if collected by or for a third-party partner.
 Organization must have an individual’s prior, written permission before collecting or recording any audio/visual or other sensor data from within their dwelling.
 For both video and voice data, specific consent obligations must be met.
 Please consult Privacy Legal for additional information.*|

 <h2> COMPASS Questionnaire </h2>
 The questions are categorized by <a href="https://www.fpc.gov/resources/fipps/">FIPPs (Fair Information Practice Principles)</a>, the principles which guide privacy regulation.
 This makes it easy to understand which category a question falls under.
-Each question has a persona linked - if you would like to see an example persona for each combination listed here, use <a href="personas.md">this</a> link.
+Each question has a persona linked - please learn more about personas <a href="personas.md">here</a>.

 <h3 id="-accountability-and-auditing-"> Accountability and Auditing </h3>